StackVista/stackstate-docs/ui-stackpack-resources/ServiceNow/5.3.1/detailed-overview.md

 #### Tags

-All tags defined in ServiceNow will be retrieved and added to the associated components and relations in StackState.
+All tags defined in ServiceNow will be retrieved and added to the associated components and relations in Rancher Observability.
-The ServiceNow integration also understands [common tags](https://docs.stackstate.com/configure/topology/tagging) and applies these to topology in StackState.
+The ServiceNow integration also understands [common tags](https://docs.stackstate.com/configure/topology/tagging) and applies these to topology in Rancher Observability.

 #### Topology